SeanKilleen/seankilleen.github.io/_posts/2019-10-09-better-technical-interviews-part-5-common-questions.md

 Please recall that throughout preceding articles, I mentioned that the interview process needs to be heavily tailored to the position you're seeking to fill, and to the research you've done on an interviewee.

 I mention this again here because it's really important.
-If you treat the questions below as a one-size-fits-all play book, you will be doing your team and your interviewees a disservice.
-There is no overall interview play book in my opinion.
+If you treat the questions below as a one-size-fits-all play book, you will be doing your team and your interviewees a disservice. **There is no overall interview play book in my opinion**.

 The goal of the questions below is to show the types of open-ended questions I might ask to give the candidate space to show and tell me who they are around certain topics.
 These questions rarely exist on their own, but I usually try to turn them into mini conversations. **The follow-up is key.**